-I used to call this scrambled boiled eggs, and so do many kids in Indian families.
+I used to call these scrambled boiled eggs, and so do many kids in Indian families.

 Take some boiled eggs, onion, tomato and a few spices and you have anda chaat, another great street food from Delhi.
 It is a common afternoon snack, a lunch, or a simple meal.
 It is such a simple dish, featuring the eggs with an overlay from the tomato and onion.
 The coriander, lemon and chaat masala just lift the flavour.

-You need to be careful with the egss and boil them just enough.
+You must not overcook this egg chaat.
+The onions need to have some crunch, and the tomatoes should be soft, not mushy.
+You need to be careful with the eggs and boil them just enough.
 Too little and you will get a runny yolk which doesn’t suit the dish.
 Mix carefully after you add the eggs, as you must not let the yolk turn to a paste.